-Kerry Daynes is Instantly recognisable as one of the UK’s best known psychologists.
-She is also the author of the best selling memoir The Dark Side of the Mind.
-She appears regularly on TV and is a regular contributor to the press.
+Kerry Daynes is Instantly recognisable as one of the UK’s best-known psychologists.
+She is also the author of the bestselling memoir The Dark Side of the Mind (May 2019).
+Appearing regularly on TV as a commentator, she is a regular contributor to the press.
 An impressive speaker, Kerry shares her experiences of working in both forensic psychology and mental health.
 She tailors her speeches to the client’s specific requirements.
 As a result, they are pertinent, accessible, impactful and unforgettable

 To book Kerry Daynes for your next event, contact us today.